HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

     < '[dontwait || confirm] | default' $flags:
            - 'dontwait':    `Enable a nonblocking operation.`
            - 'confirm':     `Tell the link layer that forward progress happened: you got a successful reply from the other side.`
-           - 'default':     `No any option specified.`
+           - 'default':     `No additional flags are specified.`
     >,
     < bsequence | string $bytes: `the data to send.` >
     [,